kubernetes/ingress-nginx/docs/examples/static-ip/README.md

 ingress-nginx-lb   10.0.138.113   104.154.109.191   80:31457/TCP,443:32240/TCP   15m
 ```

-then, update the ingress controller so it adopts the static IP of the Service
+Then, update the ingress controller so it adopts the static IP of the Service
 by passing the `--publish-service` flag (the example yaml used in the next step
 already has it set to "ingress-nginx-lb").